Heat Transfer Module

 This result is used for computing on surfaces where is known.
 This is the case for ADIABATIC surfaces, where .

 A more convenient relationship is derived for surfaces where is either known (FIXED_TEMPERATURE) or computed (VARIABLE_TEMPERATURE).
 We first assert that because Eq.
 (3) and Eq.
 (5) hold pointwise, they also hold for the averages over face .
 This is denoted by switching from to and similarly from to .
-Then, we solving Eq.
-(3) for , eliminate in Eq.
-(5) and solving for gives:
+Then, solving Eq.
+(3) for , eliminating in Eq.
+(5), and solving for gives:

 Then we use this equation in Eq.
 (7) to eliminate : (8)